mariovyord/schmoo-social/README.md

 - webpack (bundler)

 **Pages:**
-- [x] Home page with all posts, sorted by date, paginated
+- [x] Home page with all posts
-- [x] Profile page with all posts by current user, sorted by date, paginated
+- [x] Profile page with all posts by current user
-- [x] Favourites page with all posts liked by the current user, sorted by date, paginated
+- [x] Favourites page with all posts liked by the current user
-- [x] Settings page (with just logout and profile picture upload for now)
+- [x] Settings page
 - [x] Details page with selected user post and comments

 **Features :**